-Weaknesses Lineup of electric-powered productsGlobal supply chainPresence in the dry-field-farming market Threats Accelerating efforts to achieve carbon neutrality Increased frequency of natural disasters worldwide due to climate change Rapid changes to the business environment due to technological innovations
+Strengths Weaknesses • Local production system and strong sales network in North Lineup of electric-powered products Local production system and strong sales network in Thailand Global supply chain • Improved presence in the Indian market through our Presence in the dry-field-farming market consolidated subsidiary Escorts Kubota Ltd. Steady sales growth for service parts Opportunities Threats • Strong demand for infrastructure development in developed Accelerating efforts to achieve carbon neutrality Increased frequency of natural disasters worldwide due to • Urbanization in the ASEAN region climate change • Increased demand for food with population increases in Asia Rapid changes to the business environment due to and Africa technological innovations Room for utilization of abundant operating machinery

-Growth through strengthening existing businesses • North America: expansion of our construction machinery lineup and promotion of integrated local operations

-- ASEAN: encouragement of agricultural mechanization and development of compact construction machinery to meet the - India: entry into the basic machinery market - Expansion of our servicing business that utilizes abundant operating machinery

-Response to issues

-- Accelerating R&D in response to changes in the business environment

-- Accelerating BCP measures

-- Encouraging business expansion via M&As
+Growth through strengthening existing businesses North America: expansion of our construction machinery lineup and promotion of integrated local operations ASEAN: encouragement of agricultural mechanization and development of compact construction machinery to meet the region's needs India: entry into the basic machinery market Expansion of our servicing business that utilizes abundant operating machinery Response to issues Accelerating R&D in response to changes in the business environment Accelerating BCP measures Encouraging business expansion via M&As

-More details of our responses to issues can be found on the following page.
+\More details of our responses to issues can be found on the following page.